-Pratt highlights key TA frameworks in enough detail to be easily grasped, but with a focus on application in coaching and other developmental conversations.
-A transactional analysis approach powerfully guides coaches in their listening and questioning.
-TA is not used as a coaching ‘technique’ - it offers psychological understanding of human beings and the meaning they make of who they are in the world.
+Pratt highlights key TA frameworks in enough detail to be easily grasped but with a focus on application in coaching and other developmental conversations.
+A TA approach powerfully guides coaches in their listening and questioning.
+TA is not used as a coaching ‘technique’ – it offers psychological understanding of human beings and the meaning they make of who they are in the world.
 Such awareness is key for both professionals and clients in meaningful partnerships for development.

 Table of Contents